 To keep our bodies in good shape, lung health is crucial.
 It’s a cog in the wheel that makes our bodies function effectively.
-If you suffer from hypoxia, it can be dangerous to your health, leading to serious respiratory diseases and conditions including pneumonia, chronic obstructive pulmonary disease and asthma.
+If you suffer from hypoxia, it can be dangerous to your health, leading to serious respiratory diseases and conditions including pneumonia, chronic obstructive pulmonary disease, and asthma.

 These diseases attack the lungs, causing difficulty breathing.
 A good way to keep your lungs healthy is to eat a healthy diet.
 A healthy diet is a long-term investment for a better lifestyle.
 Not only do your lungs need food, but they also need exercise.

 We made a list of the best 19 Foods That Improve Unhealthy Lungs.
-N° 5 and 2 will absolutely surprise you.

 12. An apple